-A mural that commemorates a Latinx neighborhood in the US; graffiti in Latin American cities; photographs of the disappeared, hung in a church in Colombia; a book of poems that documents the impact of industrial neglect on primarily African-American workers in Virginia; National Poetry slam raising voices from marginalized communities -- these are all examples of art forms that engage with the public in order to tell stories that have been erased or ignored.
-In this program we will explore how the arts can define “the public” and intervene in it through direct engagement with impacted communities.
-We will explore questions such as: what is public space?
+A mural commemorating Latinx contributions in Los Angeles; graffiti in Latin American cities; photographs of the disappeared, hung in a church in Colombia; poetry documenting the impact of industrial neglect on African-American workers in West Virginia; an installation reinscribing the Underground Railroad in the landscape; poetic performances that intervene in the political and historical landscape in Chile -- these are examples of art forms that engage with the public to tell stories of people and movements that have been ignored.
+In this program we will explore how the arts shape “the public” and intervene in public space through engagement with impacted communities.
+We will explore questions like: what is public space?
 What is the practice of public art and how does it change the traditional relationships between maker and viewer/ reader/ listener?
 What is the role of art in establishing public memory and bringing issues to the public eye?
 What is considered public and what is not, and how do the arts shift this balance?
 How did artists respond to shifting notions of the public after the 2020 pandemic and struggles for racial justice?
 How do artists work with communities and establish forms of accountability to them?
 How do public artists tell the stories of a community and honor those stories through their practice?

 We will explore these questions through both theory and practice.
 We will read about and analyze the work of writers and visual artists engaging “the public” in Latin America and the United States, primarily coming from or working with low-income communities and communities of color.
-Throughout both quarters, students will deepen and expand skills in literary and visual analysis by looking at the work of writers like Cecilia Vicuña, Sara Uribe, Muriel Rukeyser, and Robin Coste Lewis, and contemporary public artists, visual artists, photographers, and filmmakers like Erika Diettes and Patricia Vázquez Gómez.
-We will explore public art histories, including Mexican murals, the Chicago Black Arts movement, the collaborations that produced the Great Wall of Los Angeles, and the spoken word poetry movement.
-Students will engage in community art, storytelling, or poetry projects locally, through collaborations with community organizations, reflect on their own developing arts practice, and expand their artistic and writing tool kits.
-In the winter, students will have the opportunity to develop skills in documentary video while engaging in creative writing projects.
-In the spring, we will deepen our work in public storytelling/video/creative writing projects, particularly poetry (page) and spoken word (stage), and will include an 8-credit module that will support individual and/or collective public projects.
+In both quarters, students will deepen skills in literary and visual analysis by looking at the work of writers like Cecilia Vicuña, Muriel Rukeyser, Sara Uribe, and Robin Coste Lewis, and visual artists, photographers, and filmmakers like Erika Diettes, Doris Salcedo, Suzanne Lacy, Judy Baca, and Patricia Vázquez Gómez.
+We will explore public art histories, including Mexican and Chicanx murals, community-based installations and performances, and the collaborations that produced the Great Wall of Los Angeles and the Centralia Labor Mural Project.
+We’ll engage with critical assessments of the institutions, like museums, that certify what counts as “art” and learn about public artists and communities that are creating alternatives.
+Students will engage in community art-making, storytelling, or poetry projects.
+We will learn how to do research in Evergreen’s archives and deepen our understanding of Evergreen’s multiple histories.
+Students will be encouraged to reflect on their developing arts practice, expand artistic and writing tool kits, and engage in a collaborative public arts project with artist Patricia Vázquez Gomez.

 Course Reference Numbers